Malik Ahmad Saeed Khan

 Malik Ahmad Saeed Khan is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2002 to 2007 and again from May 2013 to May 2018 and from August 2018 to January 2023.

 Early life and education

 He was born on 23 March 1975 in Kasur.

 He has the degree of Bachelor of Laws which he obtained in 2000 from University of the Punjab.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-178 (Kasur-IV) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-178 (Kasur-IV) in the 2002 Pakistani general election.
 He received 21,261 votes and defeated Chaudhry Ahmed Ali Tolo, a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-178 (Kasur-IV) in 2008 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-178 (Kasur-IV) in the 2008 Pakistani general election, but was unsuccessful.
 He received 19,416 votes and lost the seat to Ahmad Ali Tolu, a candidate of PPP.